engineeringwitharavind/Python/README.md

 ## Python Installation

-I highly recommend using anaconda for installing python.
+I recommend using anaconda for installing python.
 [Click here](https://www.anaconda.com/download/) to go to Anaconda's download page.
 Make sure to download Python 3.7 version and above.
 If you are on a windows machine:

 - Open the executable file after downloading is complete and follow instructions.
 - Once installation is complete, open Anaconda prompt from the start menu.
 This will open a terminal with python enabled.